Pacific halibut: Commercial fishing

 Commercial halibut fishing probably began in 1888 when three sailing ships from New England fished off the coast of Washington.
 As the industry grew, company-owned steamers carrying several smaller dories, from which the fishing was actually conducted, dominated the halibut industry.
 Subsequently, smaller boats of schooner design from 60 to 100 ft were used by fishermen.
 These boats carried crews of five to eight and were specifically designed for halibut fishing.
 Today, many types of boats are used in the halibut industry.
 Most of the old-style halibut schooners have been replaced by more versatile craft that may also be used in commercial salmon seine, troll, gill net, and crab fisheries.

-Halibut gear consists of units of leaded ground line in lengths of 100 fathom referred to as “skates”.
+Halibut gear consists of units of leaded ground line in lengths of 100 fathom referred to as "skates".
 Each skate has about 100 hooks attached to it.
-“Gangens”, or the lines to which the hooks are attached, are either tied to or snapped onto the ground line.
-A “set” consists of one or more baited skates tied together and laid on the ocean bottom with anchors at each end.
+"Gangens", or the lines to which the hooks are attached, are either tied to or snapped onto the ground line.
+A "set" consists of one or more baited skates tied together and laid on the ocean bottom with anchors at each end.
 Each end has a float line with a buoy attached.
 Hooks are typically baited with frozen herring, octopus, or other fresh fish.
-Depending on the fishing ground, depth, time of year, and bait used, a set is pulled two to 20 hours after being fished.
+Depending on the fishing ground, depth, time of year, and bait used, a set is pulled 2–20 hours after being fished.
 Longlines are normally pulled off the ocean floor by a hydraulic puller of some type.
 The halibut are cleaned soon after being boated and are kept on ice to retain freshness.